cph-cachet/carp.core-kotlin/README.md

 Asynchronous communication between subsystems happens via an event bus, which implementing infrastructures are expected to implement using a message queue which guarantees order for all `IntegrationEvent`'s sharing the same `aggregateId`.

-Not all subsystems are implemented yet.
+Not all subsystems are implemented or complete yet.
-Currently, this project contains an unstable (not backwards compatible) alpha version of the protocols, studies, deployments, clients, and data subsystems.
+Currently, this project contains a stable version of the protocols, studies, deployments, and data subsystems.
-Many changes will happen as the rest of the infrastructure is implemented.
+The client subsystem is still considered alpha and expected to change in the future.
+The resources and analysis subsystem are envisioned later additions.

 ## Infrastructure helpers